Fender and Mobile Fidelity Partner for Iconic Turntable Release

 The story of a turntable associated with Fender actually starts back in the early 1940s.
 Leo Fender was operating Fender Radio Service in Fullerton, California.
 His primary business was repairing home audio equipment - radios, TVs, and hi-fi sets.
 It's said that in 1945, Fender, with fellow inventors Doc Kauffman and Clifton Abbott, designed and patented a turntable of his own.
 Fender ultimately sold the turntable rights in 1945 for $5,000 in advance royalties and used the proceeds as seed money to fund the K&F Manufacturing Corporation with Kauffman.
 K&F manufactured lap steel guitars, amplifiers, and the record player for a short time before Kauffman sold his share in the company to Fender.
 Undaunted by Kauffman's departure, Leo Fender established Fender Electric Instruments in 1946.
 Now, 75 years later, Fender's name is once again gracing a technologically advanced turntable.

-The Fender x MoFi PrecisionDeck will be available soon and will sell for US$3,495.
+The Fender x MoFi PrecisionDeck will sell for US$3,495 RRP.

 StereoNET’s Founder and Publisher, born in UK and raised on British Hi-Fi before moving to Australia where he worked as an Engineer in both the audio and mechanical fields.